Clemapfel/Mousetrap.jl/docs/src/01_manual/12_opengl_integration.md

 `GLArea` holds its own OpenGL context, which is **initialized after `realize` has been emitted**.
 This is important to understand, we cannot call any OpenGL code before the widget is fully realized and displayed on screen.
 To delay execution, we should connect to one of `GLArea`s signals.

 !!! danger "OpenGL Context is only available after Realization"
-    To reiterate, mousetrap will only be able to provide an OpenGL context after `GLArea` is realized, which usually happens when the window it is contained within is shown for the first time.
-If we try to interact with it before this point, a critical log message will be shown.
+    To reiterate, Mousetrap will only be able to provide an OpenGL context after `GLArea` is realized, which usually happens when the window it is contained within is shown for the first time.
+If we try to interact with the context before this point, a critical log message will be printed and the OpenGL operation will fail.

 ## Signals